-Helix Capacity: Helix capacity shall be determined to verify the weld strength connection between the helix and the shaft as well as the capacity of the helical plate to carry the building loads and transfer these loads to the soil.
-For each shaft size, if the helix material strength, helix steel thickness, weld specification, and helix pitch are substantially similar for all helices, then the helix capacity tests may be performed in accordance with one of the following two methods.
-For any helix with any specification (mentioned above) that is substantially different from the others, the helix capacity tests shall be conducted in accordance with Method 1 in Section 4.3.2.1 of this criteria.

-4.3.2.1 Method 1: A minimum of three tests shall be performed for each nominal helix diameter.
-If each individual test result is within 15% of the average ultimate test result, the helix ultimate capacity shall be the average of the test results.
-If any test result is more than 15% from the average, the least test result shall be used as the ultimate capacity or additional tests, up to a maximum of six tests, may be performed and then the average result may then be used.
-Once the ultimate capacity has been determined as stated above, the allowable helix capacity shall be determined using a safety factor of 2.0.
+Bracket Capacity: Brackets shall be evaluated by testing.
+A minimum of three tests shall be performed for each bracket system.
+If each individual test result is within 15% of the average of the test results, the helix ultimate capacity shall be the average of the test results.
+If any test result differs by more than 15% from the average, the least test result shall be used as the ultimate capacity or additional tests, up to a maximum of six tests, may be performed and the average result may then be used.
+The ASD allowable capacity of the bracket system shall be determined using a minimum safety factor of 2.0.